LuLi0077/SDC/Advanced_Lane_Detection/README.md

 ![alt text][image1]

-###Pipeline (single images)
+###Pipeline (test images)

 ####1.
 Provide an example of a distortion-corrected image.

+Distortion correction that was calculated via camera calibration has been correctly applied to each image.
+An example of a distortion corrected image should be included in the writeup (or saved to a folder) and submitted with the project.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

+A method or combination of methods (i.e., color transforms, gradients) has been used to create a binary image containing likely lane pixels.
+There is no "ground truth" here, just visual verification that the pixels identified as part of the lane lines are, in fact, part of the lines.
+Example binary images should be included in the writeup (or saved to a folder) and submitted with the project.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

+OpenCV function or other method has been used to correctly rectify each image to a "birds-eye view".
+Transformed images should be included in the writeup (or saved to a folder) and submitted with the project.

 The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner: